The three-point Pick-Nevanlinna interpolation problem on the polydisc

+So, as soon as $n\geq 2,$ the problem of determining the existence of an interpolant reduces to a quest for certain (unknown) positive semi-definite functions that satisfy the $6$ conditions in \eqref{E:sa}.
+This is the issue alluded to in $(i)$ above.
+The purpose of presenting the equivalence of (\rom{1}) and (\rom{3}) in Theorem \ref{T:mainThm} is to contribute to dealing with the issue $(i).$ By Theorem \ref{T:mainThm}, the problem of determining the existence of an interpolant reduces to a {\em different kind of quest} for positivity, one in which: \begin{itemize} \item some of the parameters of the matrix in \eqref{E:mainmat} are explicitly known; \item the unknown parameters range over a class of polynomials of a very special structure. \end{itemize}

+\begin{remark} The proof of the equivalence of (\rom{2}) and (\rom{3}) has some bearing on the issue stated in $(ii)$ above.
+Namely: if, by some method, one has found a rational inner interpolant $F_1$ of very high degree, the above proof suggests a method to look for a simpler rational inner interpolant $F_2$ for the given data.
+We refer the reader to subsection~\ref{SS:impli} as well as to a related discussion therein on how/when the above considerations arise. \end{remark}

-The alert reader will surmise that the idea of the proof of Theorem~\ref{T:mainThm} is a form of the Schur algorithm.
-Indeed, there are no univariate polynomials that are deficient in degree, owing to which the matrix in \eqref{E:mainmat} will, for $n = 1,$ be a matrix that the reader will recognize.
-However, the point of interest is that 3-point interpolation is determined by the outcome of a search through a meagre class of rational inner functions.
+The alert reader will surmise that the idea of the proof of the implication (\rom{2})\,$\Rightarrow$\,(\rom{3}) is a form of the Schur algorithm.
+(Indeed, there are no univariate polynomials that are deficient in degree, owing to which the matrix in \eqref{E:mainmat} will, for $n = 1,$ be a matrix that the reader will recognize.)
 The details behind this observation require some work.
 Indeed, this article is as much a study of certain properties of rational inner functions on $\D^n$ as it is about Theorem~\ref{T:mainThm}.
 The former is the content of Section~\ref{S:prelim-res}.
 The proof of Theorem~\ref{T:mainThm} is given in Section~\ref{S:Thm}.